Google Fiber Internet in Texas at a Glance

 About Google Fiber in Texas

 Texas represents Google Fiber's biggest single-state opportunity, with four major metros either live or under active construction.
 Google Fiber distinguishes itself in Texas with no data caps, no annual contracts, and straightforward pricing that does not increase after a promotional period.
 The provider includes a Wi-Fi 6 router with every plan and offers professional installation at no additional charge.
-For Texas households that work from home, game online, or stream 4K and 8K content, Google Fiber's symmetrical upload speeds are a particularly compelling advantage over cable-based competitors.
+For Texas households that work from home, game online, or stream 4K.
+8K content, Google Fiber's symmetrical upload speeds are a particularly compelling advantage over cable-based competitors.

 Google Fiber Plans Available in Texas